 More than 80% of the U.S. military is made up of enlisted members, with officers making up the rest of the military population of the armed forces.
 Officers are trained to be managers and leaders.
 They plan missions, provide orders and assign tasks, while enlisted members are technical experts and leaders that hold the specific skills necessary to complete the mission.

 New to the military?
 That means new surroundings.
 New digs.
 New routines.
 You’ll want to get up to speed on your new living arrangements, rules and ways to get rooted in your new military community.

-You’re learning a lot of new skills in the military, and money management should be one of them.
+You’re learning a lot of new skills in the military, and money management is an important one.
 As a service member, you may earn more, get special duty pay or have new expenses.
-It’s your money.
-Make the most of it by creating a financial plan.
+Remember: It’s your money, so make the most of it by creating a spending plan.
 Staying on top of your finances is important for your security clearance, your career and your future.

 As an active-duty service member, you receive many benefits and entitlements like free access to Military OneSource services and support.
 One of the primary benefits to working in the military is a steady paycheck and tax-free allowances.
 Here’s a summary of the different military pay elements you might see on your monthly Leave and Earnings Statement.